Achievement & Best Paper Awards

 • The nomination letter and the nominated publication must be submitted online by the nominator.

-Publications will be evaluated in terms of the following criteria:
+Nominated publications will be evaluated on the following criteria:

 2. The potential impact or significance of the publication to the field of I-O psychology.

-3. The degree to which the research displays technical adequacy, including issues of internal validity, external validity, appropriate methodology, appropriate statistical analysis, comprehensiveness of review (if the publication is a literature review), and so forth.
+3. The research displays technical adequacy, including issues of internal validity, external validity, appropriate methodology, appropriate statistical analysis, comprehensiveness of review (if the publication is a literature review), and so forth.

 Administrative Procedures

-2. The Awards Committee will make a recommendation to the Executive Board of SIOP about the award-winning publication and, if appropriate, a publication deserving honorable mention status.
+2. The Awards Subcommittee will recommend an award-winning publication to the Executive Board of SIOP and, if appropriate, a publication deserving honorable mention status.
 The honorable mention is awarded a certificate and cash prize of $500.

-3. The Executive Board may either endorse or reject the recommendations of the Awards Committee, but may not substitute a nominee of its own.
+3. The Executive Board may either endorse or reject the recommendations of the Awards Subcommittee, but may not substitute a nominee of its own.

-4. In the absence of a publication that is deemed deserving of the award by both the Awards Committee and Executive Board, the award may be withheld.
+4. In the absence of a publication that is deemed deserving of the award by both the Awards Subcommittee and Executive Board, the award may be withheld.

-M. Scott Myers Award for Applied Research in the Workplace
+M. Scott Myers Award for Applied Psychology in the Workplace

 Nominate Now

-M. Scott Myers (1922-1996), a SIOP and APA Fellow, was admired by his professional colleagues but was probably better known to CEOs of the Fortune 500.
+The Award for Applied Psychology in the Workplace honors M. Scott Myers (1922-1996), a SIOP and APA Fellow who was admired by his professional colleagues but was probably better known to CEOs of the Fortune 500.
 As head of a team of I-O psychologists at Texas Instruments in the 1960s, he helped TI to achieve record growth and profits by involving employees in management decisions and giving employees greater freedom to plan and control their own work.
 His classic article on “Who Are Your Motivated Workers?”
 (Harvard Business Review, 1964) and related book on Every Employee A Manager (McGraw-Hill, 1970) are still must reading for business executives.

 Nomination Guidelines

-1. Nominations may be submitted by any member of SIOP.
+1. Nominations may be submitted by any SIOP member.
 Self-nominations are welcome.

-2. Individuals or teams may be nominated.
-Each individual nominee must be a current member of the Society.
-If a team is nominated, at least one of the team members must be a current member of the Society, and each team member must have made a significant contribution to the project or product.
+2. An individuals or team may be nominated.
+An individual nominee must be a SIOP member.
+If a team is nominated, at least one of the team members must be a SIOP member, and each team member must have made a significant contribution to the project or product.

-3. If applicable, the names of all participants must be entered during the online nomination/application process.
+3. If there are multiple team members, the names of each participant must be entered during the online nomination process.
 Please ensure that all participants in your nomination have current information in their siop.org profiles.
 All nonmembers should create an account at siop.org (creating accounts is not equivalent to applying for membership).

 4. Each nomination package must contain the following documents:

-• A technical report which describes the project or product in detail (a maximum of 20 pages).
+• A detailed project or product description (a maximum of 20 pages).
 This may be an existing report.
+Note that all nomination materials are confidential, and reviewers must delete materials after the review process is completed.

 • A description of any formal complaints of a legal or ethical nature which have been made regarding the project or product.